 Challenge 2: Ensuring teams have proper permissions and membership.
 When you migrate Microsoft Teams from one tenant to another, you'll need to ensure that all of your membership and permissions data makes it to the new tenant with everything intact.

-Solution: If you're carrying out a manual migration, you’ll need to create a list of existing Microsoft Teams permissions in your source tenant including external users.
-To export these, you can use a third-party tool to automatically map users at the new destination, so that you can be sure the right people have access.
+Solution: You’ll need to create a list of existing Microsoft Teams permissions in your source tenant including external users.
+To export these to the new tenant, you can use a third-party tool to automatically map users at the new destination, ensuring the right people have access.

 Challenge 3: Underestimating the time and effort involved.
-Undertaking a migration plan will be different from one company to the next.
-So it's important to consider the size of your enterprise and the resources needed vs the effect of any potential downtime during execution of the project.
+It's important to consider the size of your enterprise and the resources needed vs the effect of any potential downtime during execution of the project.

 Solution: Testing is the most effective way to determine the time it will take to migrate to another tenant, and what type of challenges you could face as you migrate.
 For example, take a folder or storage file with contents of at least 1 GB and migrate it to see how long it takes.
 If 1 GB of data takes an hour to migrate, you can make a general assumption that your content will transfer at a rate of 1 GB per hour.